 - For those with PTSD, the scans indicated more activity in the regions of the brain that control emotions/how we process fear, sensory perception and information processing (i.e., the limbic system, the basal ganglia, the cerebellum, the prefrontal cortex, the temporal lobe, the occipital lobe and the parietal lobe).

 Commenting on the findings of this study, lead researcher and study author Daniel Amen has stated:

 Diagnosis and treatment for PTSD and TBI [are] often based on symptom clusters, and difficulties in differentiating between these brain disorders often arise due to the symptom overlap…Functional neuroimaging with SPECT may hold the key to differentiating these disorders effectively, eliminating the reliance on self-report data, diagnosis based on symptom clusters, and challenges to diagnosis.

 What do you think about the findings of this study?
 Share your thoughts and comments with us on Facebook & Google+.

-If you or a loved one has suffered a TBI or any injury as a result of someone else’s negligence or recklessness, contact a Denver personal injury attorney at the Cederberg Law Firm to find out more about your best options for financial recovery.
+If you or a loved one has suffered a TBI or any injury as a result of someone else’s negligence or recklessness, contact a Denver personal injury attorney at the Cederberg Law to find out more about your best options for financial recovery.

-For more than 35 years, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured by others’ negligent actions.
+Since 2011, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured by others’ negligent actions.
 This makes our trusted lawyers a formidable force that will not back down until you secure the maximum possible compensation for your injuries, expenses and losses.

 To meet with us at no cost or obligation to you, call us at 303-499-0449 or email us using the form at the side of the screen.
 In addition to offering free initial consults and contingency fee options, our lawyers make hospital visits to ensure that you have access to the legal support you need – whenever you need it.